measurement-kit/android-libs/README.md

-we recommend to [install it using Android studio]( https://developer.android.com/ndk/guides/index.html#download-ndk) since in our experience this is the most reliable way to get a working ndk-build.
-(This should explain why we need to pass the `NDK_BUILD` variable explicitly to `make`: Android studio does not install ndk-build in the `PATH`.)
+we recommend to [install it using Android studio]( https://developer.android.com/ndk/guides/index.html#download-ndk) since in our experience this is the most reliable way to get a working ndk-build (this should explain why we need to pass the `NDK_BUILD` variable explicitly to `make`: Android studio does not install ndk-build in the `PATH`).
+Also gradle is typically packaged along with Android studio (this is why we use the `./gradlew` gradle wrapper).

 On macOS, Android studio installs the ndk-build at `~/Library/Android/sdk/ndk-bundle/ndk-build`.

 Once you have built the AAR and the POM files, you should upload them to